 If you need a dedicated space to focus on personal wellness or creative self-expression, the local scene has plenty of local and independent options

-Tucked right between Tender Loving Coffee and the Pageant Theatre, you’ll find Ultra Beautician.
+Tucked right between (the also welcoming) Tender Loving Coffee and the Pageant Theatre, you’ll find Ultra Beautician.
 Owned and operated by Deryl, this eclectic salon is known for its gorgeous rhinestone sign and its reputation as a judgment-free safe haven for getting the hair of your dreams.

 If you need to decompress after a long week, Massage by Rain offers an intuitive, accessible approach to bodywork with a focus on tailored chronic pain management for clients of all backgrounds.